wcasper/math430spring2023/_topics/001-induction.md

 ## Strong Induction

 For some proofs, we will require an even stronger form of induction, aptly called **strong induction**.
-It works just like the usual principal of induction, except that the inductive assumption changes.
+It works just like the usual principle of induction, except that the inductive assumption changes.
 Instead of assuming that $$P(n)$$ is true for some $$n$$, we assume that $$P(k)$$ is true for all $$0\leq k\leq n$$.

 Here's an example, based on the sequence of **Fibonacci numbers** defined by $$F_1=1$$, $$F_2=1$$, $$F_3=2$$, $$F_4=3$$, and more generally by